 Oppen moved back to the United States in 1926, and began attending Oregon State Agricultural College (now Oregon State University), where he met Mary Colby.
 After spending the night together away from campus, she was expelled and he was suspended.
 The two left Oregon, got married, and began a sailing and hitchhiking trip from the West Coast to New York City.
 Once they arrived in New York, Oppen met poet Louis Zukofsky and soon became a central member of the Objectivist poets that flourished in the 1930s.

-In 1929, Oppen inherited a small sum of money which allowed the couple to start a small publishing venture.
+In 1929, Oppen inherited a small sum of money which allowed him and Zukofsky to start a small publishing venture.
 To Publishers, with Zukofsky as editor, published work by William Carlos Williams and Ezra Pound, but the magazine was short-lived.
 The famous Objectivist Anthology which contained writing by Williams, Pound, Marianne Moore, Charles Reznikoff, and Kenneth Rexroth was published by the Oppens in Toulon, France, in 1932.

 After traveling to California and living in France, the Oppens returned to New York where, along with Zukofsky, Williams, and Reznikoff, they began the Objectivist Press.
-Oppen's first book of poetry, Discrete Series, was published, with a preface by Ezra Pound, in 1934.
-That same year, the press published Williams's Collected Poems, 1921-1931.
+Oppen’s first book of poetry, Discrete Series (Objectivist Press), was published, with a preface by Ezra Pound, in 1934.
+That same year, the press published Williams’s Collected Poems, 1921–1931.

 Oppen revived his poetic career when he and his wife returned to the United States in 1958.
-Their daughter was beginning college at Sarah Lawrence, so the couple moved to Brooklyn, where they were reunited with Zukofsky and Reznikoff.
-In 1962, New Directions published Oppen's second book of poetry, The Materials, which was followed by This in Which (1965).
-In 1969, Of Being Numerous (1968) was awarded the Pulitzer Prize for poetry.
-Oppen's Collected Poems (1975) includes all of his poetry from Discrete Series (1934) through Myth of the Blaze (1975).
+Their daughter was beginning college at Sarah Lawrence College, so the couple moved to Brooklyn, where they were reunited with Zukofsky and Reznikoff.
+In 1962, New Directions published Oppen’s second book of poetry, The Materials, which was followed by This in Which (New Directions, 1965).
+In 1969, Of Being Numerous (New Directions, 1968) was awarded the Pulitzer Prize for Poetry.
+Oppen’s Collected Poems (New Directions, 1976) includes all of the poetry from Discrete Series through Myth of the Blaze (New Directions, 1975).
 In 1980, he received a fellowship from the National Endowment for the Arts.

 About Oppen, poet James Longenbach has written: “Oppen’s respect for the art of making, no matter how small, is at every moment palpable, and it infuses his work with sweetness that makes difficulty feel like life’s reward.”

-In the late 1960s, Oppen moved to San Francisco where he became stricken with Alzheimer's disease.
-He was able to complete his final work, Primitive, only with his wife Mary's assistance.
-He lived in California until his death, from pneumonia and complications from Alzheimer's, in 1984.
+In the late 1960s, Oppen moved to San Francisco where he became stricken with Alzheimer’s disease.
+He was able to complete his final work, Primitive, only with his wife Mary’s assistance.
+He lived in California until his death, from pneumonia and complications from Alzheimer’s disease, in 1984.